abigailbishop/LibbyLabCellpose/README.md

 The start of the script will tell you how many (JPG) images are in the folder you provided.
 It looks like this:
 ```
 Starting script.
-Will analyze 144 slides from:
+Will analyze 144 images from:
     /Users/abigailbishop/Documents/cellpose/
 Using the model:
     /Users/abigailbishop/Documents/cellpose/RGC_Count